RyanBijkerk/ppd/README.md

 # Parse Performance Data

-Parse Performance Data (PPD) that quickly parses large performance CSV files and creates a Microsoft Excel report in a couple of seconds.
+Parse Performance Data (PPD) quickly parses large performance CSV files and creates a Microsoft Excel report in a couple of seconds.
 This helps to collect the interesting metrics from the file and it even creates charts for each metric that is configured.

 ## Requirements:
 Microsoft Excel 2010, 2013 or 2016